Scînteia Tineretului: Early communism

+Conventional Stalinism

-Scînteia Tineretului soon became highly politicized, described in a 2007 dictionary of Romanian literature as of an "obvious propaganda-focused [and] normative orientation"; according to this overview, it was especially "aggressive" in the late 1940s, when it was mainly dedicated to imposing the ideological monopoly of Marxism-Leninism.
+Scînteia Tineretului soon became highly politicized, described in a 2007 dictionary of Romanian literature as of an "obvious propaganda-focused [and] normative orientation"; according to this overview, it was especially "aggressive" in the late 1940s, when it was mainly dedicated to imposing the ideological monopoly of Marxism-Leninism (and, implicitly, also of Stalinism).
 One of over fifty periodicals directly supervised by the PCR's Agitprop Section, it gave enthusiastic coverage to events such as PCR's takeover of government in 1945, the proclamation of a Romanian People's Republic on the last day of 1947, and the creation of a communized Writers' Union in March 1949.
 In May 1949, it hosted a pseudonymous article denouncing several university students, including Nicolae Tzone and Dinu Zamfirescu, of "sabotaging" the UTC's efforts.
 They were consequently expelled, and in some cases prosecuted and imprisoned.

 Scînteia Tineretuluis calls for containing "class enemies" became explicit, as for instance in January 1951, just ahead of the Winter Universiade in Poiana Stalin.
 The following year, the regime captured Oana Orlea, a young member of the anti-communist underground.
 The news was welcomed by Scînteia Tineretului with an unsigned piece that maligned Orlea for her aristocratic origins; in 2006, Orlea herself controversially suggested that the author of the piece was Radu Cosașu.
 In 1953, the newspaper similarly celebrated the capture and sentencing of a National Committee of Worker and Student Youth, which had circulated anti-communist leaflets during the Bucharest Festival of Youth and Students.
 It emphasized the links that existed between this opposition group and the Iron Guard, and commended Securitate agents for handling the criminal pursuit with "competence and devotion".